 Among gestational surrogacy arrangements, around 19%-33% of gestational surrogates will rather prove to be successful and lead to pregnancy from an embryo transfer.

 A surrogate is a woman who does donate her egg and carries a pregnancy for another woman.
-This is accomplished via artificial insemination or even by implantation of a fertilized egg which is created by in vitro fertilization for the purpose of carrying the fetus to required term for another person or persons.
+This is accomplished via artificial insemination or even by implantation of a fertilized egg which is created by in vitro fertilization for the purpose of carrying the fetus to the required term for another person or persons.
 Usually, the male intended parent does provide a semen sample

 Surrogate Pregnancy Terms